 Harris left office in January 2025 without announcing her next steps.
 Her role in the 2026 midterms is largely that of a surrogate and fundraiser for Democratic candidates rather than a party leader.
 Her favorability ratings remain mixed — she retains strong support among Democratic base voters but faces skepticism from the working-class and Latino voters who shifted toward Trump in 2024.

 Democrats face a delicate question about her visibility: deploying her in base-heavy districts energizes core voters, but in swing districts where Trump-to-Harris voters are needed, her association with the Biden administration's record can be a liability.
+The generic ballot showing Democrats at D+6.2 suggests a favorable midterm environment overall, but Harris's personal brand is distinct from the party's broader standing.

 Frequently Asked Questions